Getting Fit: The Lean vs Shredded Debate

 Conclusion

-Ultimately, the choice between getting lean and getting shredded is yours to make.
-Whichever path you choose, embrace it wholeheartedly, celebrate your progress, and enjoy the journey toward becoming the best version of yourself.
-Here’s to your health and fitness success!
+At the end of the day, the choice between getting lean and getting shredded is all up to you.
+Whatever you choose, be proud of it, celebrate when you make progress, and enjoy the journey to becoming the best you can be.
+Here’s to you becoming healthier and fitter!

 Hi, I'm Dave Moffat the founder and Chief Editor of steroidsourcetalk.com and certified International Personal Trainer and Certified Nutritionist.
 My passion has always been bodybuilding but with 15 years' experience in weight loss programs too, it's hard not to mention all that when you're working at your fitness level fullest (I hope).
 When Im not in the gym or spending time away from my family i often think about what advice would help others achieve theirs goals just like these inspired mine.